BZemba87/finish-the-lyrics/README.md

 5. I want the option to play the quiz again
 - Underneath the user's results, the play again button is displayed giving the user the option to restart the quiz.

+# More Testing

+I ran the code through JShint, W3C Markup Validator W3C Jigsaw Validator for the intro page and game page of my site.

+## Errors: